OpenWebconcept/owc-zgw-api/README.md

 ## Usage

-There is documentation available on how [to get started](docs/getting-started/index.md).
+Read the documentation on [how to get started](docs/getting-started/index.md).

 ## Changelog